Net-Mist/adventofrust/Readme.md

 * day 12: BinaryHeap, Reverse, petgraph, pathfinding
 * day 13: serde, matching and destructuring
 * day 15: regex
+* day 16: &'static str.
+A lot.
+And graph
+* day 19: tree exploration, with pruning using BinaryHeap

 see
 * https://github.com/Net-Mist/advent_of_code2021